trance-mfv/notes/meetings/ta-dev-sync/dora-and-mfbc-summary.md

 Furthermore, the meeting transcript indicates that the broader aim of this initiative is to **visualize and improve some of the characteristics of the project** by implementing the DORA core model.
 This aligns with the goals of measuring software delivery performance and improving capabilities.

 ## MFBC define high developer productivity
-According to the "MFBC Development Productivity Improvement’s Project Plan", **MFBC defines a team with high Developer Productivity as one that has improved capabilities according to the DORA Core Model, enhanced team performance, and can deliver the maximum outcomes**.
+According to the "MFBC Development Productivity Improvement's Project Plan", **MFBC defines a team with high Developer Productivity as one that has improved capabilities according to the DORA Core Model, enhanced team performance, and can deliver the maximum outcomes**.

 The document further elaborates on this definition by stating that MFBC will utilize the DORA Core Model to monitor and improve productivity across the organization to enhance Developer Productivity.
 The initial focus will be on measuring and analyzing **Software Delivery (Four Keys) performance** (Deployment Frequency, Lead Time for Changes, Change Failure Rate, and Time to Restore Service) and improving capabilities.
 Ultimately, this aims to enhance overall organizational performance, including reliability, and improve well-being and business outcomes.